 “Residential treatment.
 It’s like a cross between a hospital and a boarding school.
 I don’t wanna talk about it.”

-“He’s cool,” she said, meaning it was okay.
-She picked some cheese off her pizza and ate it while staring into her lap.
-“So,” she said, “why’d you stick up for me?”
+“He’s cool,” she said, in a way that meant, it was okay.
+She picked some cheese off her pizza.
+“So,” she said, pausing, and then looking up at him sidelong, “why’d you stick up for me?”

 “You like girls who are smart and bitchy, huh?
 What’s your mom like?”

 This set Steve back again; it seemed a change of subject.
 “My mom’s a professor.”

 “So she’s smart,” Tess said.
 “Is she bitchy?”